Vantiq/vantiq-extension-sources/CSVSource/README.md

 *   **processNullValues**: in case of null value ( means two consecutive delimiters in file) determine if the schema filed index should be incremented or not.
 For example, for the following line _1,,,f_, determine if *field1* is "f" or *field3* is "f".
-*   **fixedRecordSize**: Optional , fixed length record size , default value is the calculated value based on the schema fields.
+*   **fixedRecordSize**: Optional , fixed length record size , default value is the calculated value based on the schema fields.unsetting the value means that a field at the end of the record must be specified.
+If it is not, the record length will be incorrect , the last fiels should include the length of the Eol characters as well, therefor it is most recommanded to set that value which,  must include the Eol charachters as well.

 ### Schema Configuration